Frequently Asked Questions (FAQ) -Ask Mike

 -

-Wipe off the residue with paper towel.
+Wipe the glass clean using a fresh paper towel.

 -

-Why It Works
+Why This Method Works

 -